wbudic/LifeLog/Current Development Check List.md

 ### New Development v.2.3+

+* [ ] Backup options revisited/retested.
+* [ ] Categories display and intereaction to be bettered.
+* [ ] Bug 37 Keywords only search not wotking on detecting very old items.
 * [x] Fix uninitialized $scalars and warnings.
 My style of programming uses this as a perl feature, as unutilized is also null or empty.
 Linter disagrees with that.
 Empty or null  isn't also 0 for it.
 Null, empty, undef, and zero should be the same thing in scalar context and logic.
 * [ ] Stats and config page should check github for latest version, as background pull.
 * [ ] Implement template based CGI processing (slower but better separation of concerns).